collective/collective.developermanual/source/hosting/zope.rst

 Zope has a component called
 `VirtualHostMonster <https://weblion.psu.edu/trac/weblion/wiki/VirtualHostMonster>`_
 which does the virtual host mapping inside Zope.
+More information can be found in the `zope book <http://docs.zope.org/zope2/zope2book/VirtualHosting.html>`_

 Suppressing virtual host monster
 -------------------------------